Adarsh-Dev-Singh/Starliar/README.md

-# Home Dashboard App
+# StarLiar App

 This is a mobile app built with Flutter, designed to display a dynamic dashboard for multiple data sources.
-It integrates with Firebase to fetch user data and presents key statistics like chess and LeetCode performance, along with a leaderboard that ranks users based on their latest chess scores.
+It integrates with Firebase to fetch user data and presents key statistics like chess and LeetCode performance and talk with your chesscom and leetcode friends, along with a leaderboard that ranks users based on their latest chess scores.
 The app is fully scrollable and responsive, offering a clean and modern interface with a GridView for statistics and a leaderboard section below it.

 ## Features:
 - **Home Overview**: Displays a set of statistics in a grid layout (e.g., chess stats, LeetCode stats).